peixotorms/ols/README.md

-# Open LiteSpeed + PerconaDB setup
+# OpenLiteSpeed, LetsEncrypt, PHP-FPM (7.4,8.0,8.1,8.2) with OPCACHE, WP-CLI, Percona Server 8.0 for MySQL, Postfix and Redis

-This repository contains a shell script compatible with Ubuntu 22.04 for setting up an Open LiteSpeed web server with PerconaDB and PHP FPM.
-It performs a variety of server setup tasks, installs the necessary packages, and generates a self-signed SSL certificate for the server.
+This repository contains a shell script compatible with Ubuntu 22.04 for setting up a high performance web server.

-## How to run
+## How to install

 To run the script, you can use the following command:

 ```curl -s https://raw.githubusercontent.com/peixotorms/ols/main/ols.sh | bash```

 ## What it does